-Given the large variability of equity proposals, criteria and metrics, each country has a wide equity range, as shown in Figure 3.
-Figure 4 presents the specific numbers.
-For the global emissions, emissions allowances are not derived from equity approaches, they are consistent with the benchmark pathways from the CAT pathways for 1.5°C and 2°C and Figure 4.
-For simplicity, we only use as benchmark in the main tables in this report the lower and upper end of the part of the range that is consistent globally with either 1.5°C or 2°C. The emissions allowances compatible with the 1.5°C and 2°C temperature limits for year 2030 (Table 4) and year 2050 (Table 5) are compared to the historical values from 2005 and 2015.
+Given the large variability of equity proposals, criteria and metrics, each country has a wide equity range, as shown in Figure 3 and Figure 4.
+For simplicity, we only use the lower and upper end of the part of the range that is consistent globally with either 1.5°C or 2°C as a benchmark in the main tables in this report.
+The emissions allowances compatible with the 1.5°C and 2°C temperature limits for year 2030 (Table 7) and year 2050 (Table 8) are compared to the historical values from 2005 and 2015.